horrjd1/horrjd1/MultiMedia/UI.md

 ## Sketches

-before I started making the wireframes I downloaded 7 homework/task manager apps to see the features and the general layout home planner apps follow.
+before I started making the wireframes I downloaded 7 homework/task manager apps so that i could get a general idea of the features and the layout that all of them have in common.
 The ones I tested were:
 - Study Planner
 - Dreamie Planner
 - Remember the Milk